IndrajeetPatil/Advanced-R-exercises/_book/Function-operators.md

 We solved a complex task here using the `Vectorize()` function!

+---

 **Q2.** Read the source code for `possibly()`.
 How does it work?

+**A2.** Let's have a look at the source code for this function:

 ```r